- The gut microbiome plays a major role in the maintenance of our body’s’ health.

 What is the vaginal microbiome?

 The vaginal microbiome is the totality of microorganism species present within our vagina.
-The bacterial species such as Lactobacilli, including L. Acidophilus, L. Crispatus, L. Rhamnosus, and others usually dominate the vaginal microbiome of healthy, reproductive-age females.
+The bacterial species such as Lactobacilli, including L. Acidophilus, L. Crispatus, L. Rhamnosus, and others usually dominate the vaginal microbiome of healthy, women of reproductive-age..
 Other species include Gardnerella Vaginalis, Prevotella, and more.
 However, again, two females can have different vaginal microbiomes depending on factors like diet, stress, exercise, hygiene, and more.

 What leads to an unhealthy vaginal microbiome?